 Title: “Real-time panoramic image generation and motion deblurring by using dynamics-based robotic vision,” by Michael Kim and Jun Ueda, published in IEEE /ASME Transactions on Mechatronics (early access)

 Ueda works with researchers at Georgia Tech Research Institute (GTRI) for the development of a new wearable system.
 This project is supported by GTRI Independent Research and Development (IRAD) Grant.

 Ueda will serve as one of the student advisors for the NSF Research Traineeship (NRT) Program.
 For more details, please visit http://robotics.gatech.edu/hg/item/457391

 The work presented at the 2015 ASME Design of Medical Devices Conference was published in the ASME Journal of Medical Devices.
 Congratulations Ilya, Jonathan, Johnathan, and Arnold.
 Ilya Kovalenko, Jonathan Lai, Johnathan Williams, Arnold Maliki, and Jun Ueda, “Design and Testing of a Pneumatic Hemiparesis Rehabilitation Device for a Neurofacilitation…

-Billy’s paper has been published in Advanced Robotics: William Gallagher, Dalong Gao, and Jun Ueda, “Improved Stability of Haptic Human-Robot Interfaces using Measurement of Human Arm Stiffness,” Advanced Robotics, Volume 28, Issue 13, pp. 869-882, 2014 (LINK to the award web page)
+Billy’s paper published in Advanced Robotics won the Advanced Robotics 3rd (2015) Best Paper Award.
+Congratulations, Billy!!
+William Gallagher, Dalong Gao, and Jun Ueda, “Improved Stability of Haptic Human-Robot Interfaces using Measurement of Human Arm Stiffness,” Advanced Robotics, Volume 28, Issue 13, pp. 869-882, 2014 (LINK to the award web page)